-According to the A.T.
-Kearney’s Global Services Location Index from 2016, outsourcing to Poland is a prominent choice - we are one of a top 10 destinations.
-Polish startup scene is growing more and more.
+Poland has one of the fastest-growing economies in the world, which underlines the fact that it’s a stable country for IT outsourcing.
+The Polish startup scene is constantly growing.
 As a result, more and more people are interested in new technologies and choose IT studies, which has led to a rise in the number of talented developers available for hire.
-It is no surprise that many companies outsource their web app development to software houses in Poland (such as Merixstudio ;) ).
+It is no surprise that many companies outsource their web app development to software houses in Poland.

-5 reasons why Poland became top outsourcing destination for web development
+5 reasons why Poland became the top outsourcing destination for web development

 #2 Small Culture Gap

 One of the largest advantages of outsourcing a development process to Poland is the fact that there's nearly no cultural gap.
 English is a standard in Polish schools, so our programmers usually speak English very well.
-Also, a lot of software houses provide English courses to their teams (it's also one of job perks at Merixstudio).
-As a result, Poland is ranked 9th in the world for English skills in the EF English Proficiency Index 2015 (we’re getting ahead of countries like Germany, Switzerland or Singapore), so you shouldn't be afraid of communication problems.
+Also, a lot of software houses provide English courses to their teams (it's also one of the job perks at Merixstudio).
+As a result, Poland is ranked 13th in the world for English skills in the EF English Proficiency Index 2018 (we’re getting ahead of countries like Switzerland or South Korea), so you shouldn't be afraid of communication problems.

 To be honest, we probably watch more American and English TV series than Polish ones, so we have the western culture at fingertips.
 It's a powerful mix; no surprise that Silicon Valley reaches to Poland when it needs brainy devs.